interledger/interledger.github.io/docs/markdown/glossary.md

 ## Peering

 Routers "peer" (establish an account) with one another to exchange information used to determine the best route for a payment, and to route it.
-This is similar to how internet service providers peer with each other (https://en.wikipedia.org/wiki/Peering).
+This is similar to how the internet service providers peer with each other (https://en.wikipedia.org/wiki/Peering).

 ## Prepare Phase

 The first phase of an ILP payment, in which the ILP packet is passed from the sender, via the router(s), to the receiver.
 This represents an intent to pay, so long as the Fulfillment is delivered before the expiry.